IBM/terraform-guardium-gdp/modules/connect-datasource-to-uc/README.md

 ## How It Works

-1. The module uses the `terraform_data` resource to copy the CSV profile to the Guardium server via SSH
+1. The module uploads the CSV profile to the Guardium server via API
 2. It authenticates with the Guardium API using the provided credentials
 3. It imports the connector profile using the `guardium-data-protection_import_profiles` resource
 4. It installs the connector on the specified Managed Units using the `guardium-data-protection_install_connector` resource